A LITTLE NIGHT MUSIC

 To support her subsequent leap to full-time creative producer and writer, the capitalist churn demanded several interesting side ventures including: building financial systems and drafting annual operational budgets at the NYC offices of a global humanitarian NGO (while experiencing the horrifying fishbowl of humanity inside an all-glass coworking space); business consultation for an experiential marketing agency; and serving as the first Managing Director of a progressive and innovative young opera company called Heartbeat Opera.

 As co-founder of Vijay & Stephens, Amrita now writes, produces, directs, a variety of live, written, and recorded projects.
 Her work can be seen on stages, screens, and podcasting platforms near you.
-The duo are currently developing original scripted works for television with a sharp eye for cultural commentary, a wicked sense of humor, and unashamedly outré sensibilities.
+The duo are currently developing original scripted works for television.

 Born and raised in the foothills of North Georgia, ANDREW got his start working in the baby clothes section at Sears.
 From there, fate and talent took him to Chilis Restaurant and Bar where he once earned a $500 gift certificate for selling the most margaritas in the region.